srkuberski/gcvspl/README.md

 If you use this software in your work, please cite it using the following metadata:

 Kuberski, Stephan R. (2023).
-GCV spline smoothing in Matlab [Software].
-GitHub. url: github.com/srkuberski/gcvspl
+GCV spline smoothing in Matlab [Software]. url: github.com/srkuberski/gcvspl

 ## References